Fires in California: why so many people have disappeared and is it possible to avoid a repetition of the tragedy

-As we have already understood, climate change, along with other factors of human activity in the coming decades, will affect the increase in the number of forest fires - especially in middle and high latitudes.
-In the tropics, perhaps, the fires will be less, which will be a relief for equatorial states.
-However, on the rest of the planet this will become a problem, the seriousness of which will only increase.
+As we have already understood, climate change, together with other factors of human activity, will influence the increase in the number of forest fires in the coming decades - especially in the middle and high latitudes.
+In the tropics, there may be fewer fires, which will be a relief for the equatorial states.
+However, on the rest of the planet, this will become a problem, the severity of which will only grow.

-Some fires, such as in California, spread too quickly - they are extremely difficult to control.
-In such conditions evacuation and relocation remain the only reasonable means.
+Some fires, such as in California, spread too quickly and are extremely difficult to control.
+In such circumstances, the only reasonable means are evacuation and resettlement.

-And this puts us before the question: what to do with such settlements, such as Paradise in northern California, which was almost completely destroyed by fire - rebuild it or move it to another, safer place?
+And this puts us in front of the question: what to do with such settlements as, for example, Paradise in northern California, which was almost completely destroyed by fire - rebuild it or move it to another, safer place?

-Our efforts to overcome fire are inefficient, and since there is no reason to believe that forests will burn less, the problem of fires becomes politically tinged - it will have to be solved by the authorities of the states.
+Our efforts to fight the fire are still ineffective, and since there is no reason to believe that forests will burn less, the problem of fires takes on a political connotation - it will have to be addressed by the state authorities.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous